frankmarazita/yt-subscription-cli/README.md

 # YouTube Subscription CLI

 A terminal-based YouTube subscription manager built with React Ink.
-Browse your YouTube subscriptions directly from the command line.
+Browse your YouTube subscriptions directly from the command line with thumbnail previews.

 ## Features

-- Browse your YouTube subscriptions in an interactive terminal interface
+- **Interactive terminal interface** for browsing YouTube subscriptions
+- **Thumbnail previews** in supported terminals (iTerm2, Kitty, etc.)
-- Cache system for fast loading
+- **Smart caching system** with SQLite for fast loading and offline access
-- Keyboard navigation
-- Open videos directly in your default browser
-- Auto-refresh functionality
+- **Keyboard navigation** with vim-like controls
+- **Auto-refresh functionality** with progress indicators
+- **Video grouping** by date (Today, Yesterday, This Week, etc.)
-- Detailed and simple view modes
+- **YouTube Shorts detection** and filtering
+- **Background thumbnail prefetching** for smooth navigation
+- **Toggle thumbnail preview** on/off during use

 ## Installation